Lautarosg/go-exercise/README.md

 ```

 # Requirements:

+1. The incoming request can done for as for a single pair as well for a list of them
-1. You shall provide time accuracy of the data up to the last minute.
+2. You shall provide time accuracy of the data up to the last minute.
-2. Code shall be hosted in a remote public repository
+3. Code shall be hosted in a remote public repository
-3. readme.md includes clear steps to build and run the app
+4. readme.md includes clear steps to build and run the app
-4. Integration tests
+5. Integration tests
-5. Dockerized application
+6. Dockerized application

 # Docs
 The public Kraken API might be used to retrieve the above LTP information